Beyond Reactivity: Measuring Proactive Problem Solving in LLM Agents: Note on the use of Language Models

 \section{Note on the use of Language Models}

 We utilized Claude (Anthropic) as an AI writing assistant throughout the preparation of this manuscript.
-Claude was employed primarily for refining sentence clarity, improving paragraph flow, and ensuring consistency in academic writing style.
+Claude was employed primarily for refining sentence clarity, generating figures (used in cursor agent), improving paragraph flow, and ensuring consistency in academic writing style.
 All scientific content, experimental design, analysis, and intellectual contributions remain solely those of the authors.